Free shipping for orders over 120,00 Lei

 • You started menopause after the age of 55;

-• You have already had breast cancer, colon cancer or another type of cancer;
+• You have already had breast, colon, or other types of cancer;

 • You are overweight;